adalessa/laravel-nvim-docs/source/docs/route-info.md

 # Missing Method {#route-info-missing-method}

-A common situation is that you defined a route but not implemented, the plugin doesn't want you to miss it or forget about it so it will use vim diagnostic to let you know about it
+A common situation is that you defined a route but it is not yet implemented, the plugin doesn't want you to miss it or forget about it so it will use vim diagnostic to let you know about it.

 ![route_info_missing_route](/assets/img/route_info_missing_route.png)